-Learn more things that happen every minute online in qmee.com’s “Online in 60 seconds” infographic presented here.
+Learn more things that happen every minute online in qmee.com’s “Online in 60 seconds” infographic.

 DID YOU KNOW … that the first computer mouse was made out of wood?

 The first mouse prototype was invented in the 1960s, by Douglas Engelbart at the Stanford Research Institute.
-The mouse had a square, wooden base, two wheels to roll it back and forth, and could fit in a user’s hand.
+And it had a square, wooden base, two wheels to roll it back and forth, and could fit in a user’s hand.

 The mouse got its name because the cord coming out of the end of the unit (cords were initially attached to the rear) gave the device a mouse-like appearance.